hashgraph/hedera-improvement-proposal/HIP/hip-0000-virtual-addresses.md

 There will be cases where users may have a simple key (`ECDSA` or `ED25519`) that does not correlate to the virtual address used in a transaction that requires `ECDSA` key signing.
 In this case users may want to utilize their virtual address key whiles maintaining the existing simple key(s) they have on their account.

-To support such mobility cases where the security implications make sense a user may update their simple key to a 1 of n threshold key.
+To support such mobility cases, where the security implications make sense a user may update their simple key to a 1 of n threshold key.
 In this way users can sign transactions with their initial simple key or their desired `ECDSA` simple key that maps to an evmAddress.

 For example an early adopter of Hedera will most certainly have an `ED25519` key on their account.
 In this way they would not be able to successfully call smart contract transactions that utilize `ECRECOVER`.
 With the addition of a virtual address they are 1 step closer to being able to support this scenario but still do not match the `ECDSA` key signing requirements.
 In this case the user may update their `ED25519` key to a 1 of 2 threshold key where transactions may be signed by either the `ED25519`  or `ECDSA` private key the user has control over.